bhauman/figwheel-main/doc/figwheel-main-options.md

 ## :ring-stack-options

-The fighweel.repl server has a notion of a `:ring-stack`.
+The figwheel.repl server has a notion of a `:ring-stack`.
 The `:ring-stack` is a composition of basic ring-middleware to wrap around a supplied `:ring-handler`.